pcw419/netflix-global-trends/README.md

 **Authors:** Chaewon Park (with one other team member)
 **Semester:** Fall 2022

-This repository contains a team project completed in Fall 2022 for CDS 301.
+This repository documents a team project completed in 2022 as part of the CDS 301 course.

 ---

 ## Overview